NetApp/harvest/cmd/poller/plugin/README.md

   - METRIC OPERATION METRIC1 METRIC2 METRIC3
 # target new metric - mathematical operation - input metric names
 # apply OPERATION on metric values of METRIC1, METRIC2 and METRIC3 and set result in METRIC
+# METRIC1, METRIC2, METRIC3 can be either a numeric or an existing metric name
 ```

 Examples: